top of page

 So, they can prevent panic attacks by staying away from triggers or getting ready for them ahead of time.
 But that is not the case.

-Panic attacks don't always have clear or obvious causes.
+Panic attacks don't always have clear causes.
 Anything that makes you feel in danger, even if it doesn't make sense, can trigger them.
 It could be your thoughts, emotions, memories, or sensations.

 Sometimes, they can happen without any apparent trigger at all.
 They are unpredictable and uncontrollable.
 So, you cannot prevent them by avoiding triggers or planning.